AFLplusplus/AFLplusplus/docs/perf_tips.md

 instrument_files the files that are actually relevant.
 This improves the speed and accuracy of afl.
 See instrumentation/README.instrument_list.md

-Also use the InsTrim mode on larger binaries, this improves performance and coverage a lot.

 ## 4. Profile and optimize the binary

 Check for any parameters or settings that obviously improve performance.
 For